Free Government Money for Seniors

 Food

-As a disabled senior, Meals on Wheels can be a lifeline.
+As a senior with a disability, Meals on Wheels can be a lifeline.
 This non-profit organization delivers meals to seniors in the comfort of their homes.
 If you have mobility issues that make it difficult for you to grocery shop and cook, this can be a benefit worth exploring.

 Housing

 The HUD’s public housing program discussed above is also available to seniors with disabilities.
-Even though this housing assistance program has a long wait list, it's worth applying for affordable housing.
+Even though this housing assistance program has a long waitlist, it's worth applying for if you need affordable housing.

 Healthcare